-Corner PC Shops that make a living out of building PC Clones will buy these drives.
-Their computers typically consist of recertified parts as you can also buy recertified motherboards, memory, CPU, and peripherals.
+Small shops that make a living out of building PC clones will buy these drives, and their computers typically consist of recertified parts as you can also buy recertified motherboards, memory, CPU, and peripherals.

 Should you buy recertified hard drives?

 It is very tempting to buy one of these drives because they can be so cheap.
 Many people ponder over whether it is worth buying one.
 There are places such as Amazon and eBay where you can buy these types of drives and they are incredibly cheap.